 Building Cost Estimator provides accurate construction costs for a new house.
 You can select different options for trim, quality of materials and other amenities, such as a garage and deck.

-The price includes excavation and erection of a concrete foundation, all materials and labor.
+The price estimate produced by this calculator includes the following: Architectural plans and typical engineering, excavation and erection of a concrete foundation, framing, insulation, heating/cooling, electrical, plumbing, roofing, siding, exterior & interior finishes, as well all materials and labor.

 Building a home is the best option for those looking to have the design of their dream (which is usually hard to find in the secondary house market).
 Moreover, it is often less expensive than buying an existing home.

-This calculator provides a variety of options for you to choose from.
-You can customize flooring options, number of bathrooms, roofing and siding materials, type of windows, add a garage or deck, etc.
+This Construction Estimate Calculator provides a variety of options for you to choose from.
+You can customize flooring options, number of bathrooms, roofing and siding materials, type of windows, add a garage or a deck, etc.